forestryio/forestry.io/hugo/content/docs/quickstart/setup-site.md

 ### GitHub Repository Permissions

-In order to watch for changes from Github, Forestry needs to be able to create a webhook for your repository.
+In order to watch for changes from GitHub, Forestry needs to be able to create a webhook for your repository.
 Because of this, you must have admin level permissions for any repository you wish to import.
 Repositories which you do not have admin access to will be visible in the dropdown, but cannot be selected.
 {{% /warning %}}

-If you use Github, you will see a button at the top of the modal with a lock.
+If you use GitHub, you will see a button at the top of the modal with a lock.
 By default, Forestry only requests access to your public repositories.
 Click this button if you want to grant access to Forestry to import your private repositories.
 You will only have to do this once.

 {{% pretty_screenshot img="/uploads/2018/02/add-site-flow-choose-repo.png" %}}